tachyons/tachyons.github.io/_posts/2021-03-29-intellectual-property-open-source-and-mimemagic.md

 In late 90s some people in industry realized the advantage of having free software in the enterprise world, i.e. when the code is shared more people can learn and adapt from it and there by saving time and cost.
 They also a coined a term called "Open Source" since people may easily interpret free software as free of cost software.

-While free softwares and open source softwares and practically largely the same, they are two movements with different motivations but almost the same path to achieve the same.
-While free software movement is from the perspective of the user to have full control of his system, open source is from the perspective of software engineer or company to get benefit from shared source code.
+While free softwares and open source softwares and practically largely the same, they are two movements with different motivations but almost the same path to achieve their goals.
+While free software movement is from the perspective of the user to have full control of his/her system, open source is from the perspective of software engineer or company to get benefit from shared source code.

 Open source Initiative, which formalized the open source with 10 [rules](https://opensource.org/osd) and listed software licenses compatible with these rules as open source licenses.

 But why does an open source software need license?

-The Answer is simple, as we discussed in the initial section, any content produced is owned by the author and others can't redistribute without others permission.
-Licenses are a contract from a software developer to  the user to share some of his/her/their rights to the user, In the case of open source it will be freedom to redistribute, make derived work etc. This is different from EULA(End user license agreement) we see in the proprietary softwares which is to limit what the user can do with the software we purchased.
+The Answer is simple, as we discussed in the initial section, any content produced is owned by the author and others can't redistribute without author's permission.
+Licenses are contract from a software developer to  the user to share some of his/her/their rights to the user, In the case of open source it will be freedom to redistribute, make derived work etc. In other words open source licenses  Grants certain IP rights to users who are subject to license.
+This is different from EULA(End user license agreement) we see in the proprietary softwares which is to limit what the user can do with the software we purchased.

 Also keep in mind that open source is not public domain which are the work which is not owned by anyone